Quantization of symplectic fibrations and canonical metrics: Spectral estimates for Berezin transforms

-In this section, we establish a refinement of Theorem \ref{mainthvb} in the scalar case $E=\C$, and when the Kähler metric $g^{TX}$ of $(X,J,\om)$ is \emph{Kähler-Einstein} in the sense of equation \eqref{KEdef}, for some $c\in\R$.
-We also assume that the smooth measure $\nu_X$ is the Liouville measure \eqref{voldef}.
+where the \emph{Ricci form} $\textup{Ric}(\om)\in\Om^2(X,\R)$ is defined via formula \eqref{Ricdef}.
+We also assume that $\nu_X$ is the Liouville measure.
 Recall that in the scalar case $E=\C$, the Laplacian \eqref{KodLapdef} coincides with the usual Laplace-Beltrami operator $\Delta$ of $(X,g^{TX})$ acting on $\cinf(X,\C)$.
-We denote its spectrum by \eqref{lapevgap}, and we denote the spectrum of the associated scalar Berezin transform $\BB_p$ by \eqref{berevgap}, for all $p\in\N$.
-The goal of this section is to establish Theorem \ref{mainthKE}.
-The first step of the proof is the following refinement of the Karabegov-Schlichenmaier formula of Proposition \ref{KSexpprop}.
+The first step of the proof of the refined estimate \ref{mainthKE} is the following refinement of the Karabegov-Schlichenmaier formula of Proposition \ref{KSexpprop}.

 \begin{prop} For any $m\in\N$, there exists $C_m>0$ such that for any $f\in\cinf(X,\C)$ and all $p\in\N$, we have